Indie rock: Mainstream–underground split: 1990s

 Spin writer Charles Aaron described Pavement and Guided by Voices as "the two bands that came to exemplify indie rock in this period, and still define the term in many people's minds".
 Both bands made use of a lo-fi production style which romanticised their D.I.Y. ethos.
 Pavement's 1992 album Slanted and Enchanted, was one of the defining albums of the slacker rock subgenre.
 Rolling Stone called the album "the quintessential indie rock album", placing it on the magazine's list of the 500 greatest albums of all time.

 In the North Carolina Research Triangle, an indie rock scene was being spearheaded by groups enfranched Merge Records like Superchunk, Archers of Loaf and Polvo.

 describing a growing scene of indie-rock bands who were influenced by hardcore punk and post-punk.
 At the time, publications such as Entertainment Weekly took to calling the college town of Chapel Hill the "next Seattle".
 Superchunk's single "Slack Motherfucker" has also been credited by Columbia magazine with popularizing the "slacker" stereotype, and as a defining anthem of 90s indie rock.

 With the rise of Britpop, many of Britain's earlier indie rock bands fell into obscurity.
 Fronted by Blur, Oasis, Pulp and Suede, the bands in the movement were advertised as being underground artists, as a means to compete commercially with the United States' grunge scene.
 While Britpop was stylistically indebted to indie rock and began as an offshoot of it, Britpop bands abandoned the genre's earlier anti-establishment politics and instead brought it into the mainstream, with bands like Blur and Pulp even signing to major labels.
 In her essay Labouring the Point?
 The Politics of Britain in "New Britain", politician and academic Rupa Huq states that Britpop "began as an offshoot of the independent British music scene but arguably ended up killing it, as a convergence took place between indie and mainstream, removing the distinctive 'protest' element of British-based independent music" Music journalist John Harris has suggested that Britpop began when Blur's fourth single "Popscene" and Suede's debut "The Drowners" were released around the same time in the spring of 1992.
 He stated, "[I]f Britpop started anywhere, it was the deluge of acclaim that greeted Suede's first records: all of them audacious, successful and very, very British."
 Suede were the first of the new crop of guitar-orientated bands to be embraced by the UK music media as Britain's answer to Seattle's grunge sound.
-Their debut album Suede for the fastest-selling debut album in the UK.
+Their debut album Suede, released on 29 March 1993, became the fastest-selling debut album in British music history at the time.